The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

-The assets subject to the financial collateral arrangement(s) shall not be considered as part of the assets subject to insolvency proceedings (masse), enabling the beneficiary to enforce the relevant security irrespective of the opening of an insolvency proceeding and irrespective of other creditors of the masse.
-They cannot be challenged by the court-appointed receiver if they are taken during the suspect period.
+The assets subject to the financial collateral arrangement(s) shall not be considered part of the assets subject to insolvency proceedings (estate), enabling the beneficiary to enforce the relevant security regardless of the opening of insolvency proceedings and regardless of other estate creditors.
+Moreover, any actions taken during the “suspect period” cannot be contested by the court-appointed receiver.

 Mortgages over real estate property remain in full force and effect even in the case of an insolvency proceeding.

-Parties to real estate finance transactions are expected to use new types of agreements under which interests are calculated by reference to risk-free rates (RFRs).
+Parties to real estate finance transactions are expected to use new types of agreements under which interest is calculated by reference to risk-free rates (RFRs).

-In September 2019, the Loan Market Association (LMA) published two exposure draft facilities agreement templates, under which interest is calculated by reference to RFRs.
+In September 2019, the Loan Market Association (LMA) published two exposure draft facility agreement templates, under which interest is calculated by reference to RFRs.
 The work is still ongoing.

-Luxembourg parties to financial real estate transactions should be ready to prepare the transition to alternative interest rate benchmarks in line with BMR requirements and with British authorities’ requirements.
-The negotiations on a post-Brexit EU-UK trade agreement may influence the use of benchmarks administrated by the Bank of England, such as the Sterling Overnight Index Average (SONIA).
+Luxembourg parties to financial real estate transactions should be ready to prepare the transition to alternative interest rate benchmarks in line with EU Benchmark Regulation (BMR) requirements and the British authorities’ requirements.

-The construction of new buildings or the refurbishment of an existing building is subject to the municipal building regulations (Règlement sur les Bâtisses – Rb), which provide for detailed rules regarding the design, appearance and method of construction.
+The construction of new buildings or the refurbishment of existing buildings is subject to the municipal building regulations (Règlement sur les Bâtisses – Rb), which provide detailed rules regarding the design, appearance and method of construction.

 Each municipality in Luxembourg sets its own municipal building regulation.

-The State as well as municipalities are responsible for regulating the designated use of individual parcels of real estate.
+The state and the municipalities are responsible for regulating the designated use of individual parcels of real estate.